SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 This value is used for all analog measurement functions.

 The DxCore default is 14, which will result in a 16 ADC clock sampling time.
 For most signals this is more than needed, and the Microchip default is 0, giving 2, while documentation indicates that the ADC is optimized for signals with an impedance of around 10k.
 Reducing it to the minimum will approximately cut the time analogRead() takes in half.
-It will result in less accurate readings of high impedance signals, though it's not clear how high they can be before this becomes a concern - Microchip seems to have carefully avoided giving any explicit recommendation on this parameter, though it seems to imply that 0 is acceptable up to 10k.
+It will result in less accurate readings of high impedance signals, though it's not clear how high they can be before this becomes a concern.

+On the 2-series, we are at least iven some numbers: 8pF for the sample and hold cap, and 10k input resistance so a 10k source impedance would give 0.16us time constant, implying that even a 4 ADC clock sampling time is excessive, but at such clock speeds, impedance much above that would need a longer sampling period.
+You probab

 ### analogReadEnh(pin, res=ADC_NATIVE_RESOLUTION, gain=0)
 Enhanced `analogRead()` - Perform a single-ended read on the specified pin. `res` is resolution in bits, which may range from 8 to `ADC_MAX_OVERSAMPLED_RESOLUTION`.
 This maximum is 15 bits for Dx-series parts, and 17 for Ex-series.
 If this is less than the native ADC resolution, that resolution is used, and then it is right-shifted 1, 2, or 3 times; if it is more than the native resolution, the accumulation option which will take 4<sup>n</sup> samples (where `n` is `res` native resolution) is selected.
 Note that maximum sample burst reads are not instantaneous, and in the most extreme cases can take milliseconds.
 Depending on the nature of the signal - or the realtime demands of your application - the time required for all those samples may limit the resolution that is acceptable.
 The accumulated result is then decimated (rightshifted n places) to yield a result with the requested resolution, which is returned.
 See Atmel app note AVR121 (https://ww1.microchip.com/downloads/en/appnotes/doc8003.pdf - the specific case of the new ADC on the Ex and tinyAVR 2-series is discussed in DS40002200 from Microchip, but it is a far less informative document).
 Alternately, to get the raw accumulated ADC readings, pass one of the `ADC_ACC_n` constants for the second argument where `n` is a power of 2 up to 128 (Dx-series), or up to 1024 (Ex-series).
 The Dx-series only makes available the 16 MSBs, so when accumulating more than 16 samples, the value will be truncated to 16 bits.
 Be aware that the lowest bits of a raw accumulated reading should not be trusted.; they're noise, not data (which is why the decimation step is needed, and why 4x the samples are required for every extra bit of resolution instead of 2x).
 On Ex-series parts *the PGA can be used for single ended measurements*.
 Valid options for gain on the Ex-series are 0 (PGA disabled, default), 1 (unity gain - may be appropriate under some circumstances, though I don't know what those are), or powers of 2 up to 16 (for 2x to 16x gain).
 On Dx-series parts, the gain argument should be omitted or 0; these do not have a PGA.